LightBoy01/ai-job-spot/src/job-descriptions/1ddf0fac282598453a0ab754dbb173328997383f333e77bcd788ba928ea0f733-ilert-gmbh-ai-product-engineer-llm-agents-and-sre-automation-fmx.md

   they always have the final say and can audit every action.
 This commitment to trust is a core pillar of our product-centric culture.
 ---
+### Description
-### Description\nJoin ilert, a company on a mission to make downtime invisible, trusted by thousands of DevOps and SRE teams.
+Join ilert, a company on a mission to make downtime invisible, trusted by thousands of DevOps and SRE teams.
 As our first AI Product Engineer, you will be instrumental in shaping the future of autonomous incident response by building the core of ilert's AI-first strategy.
 This hands-on role involves developing autonomous, tool-using agents that can diagnose alerts, perform root cause analysis, execute safe mitigations, and ensure service health.
 You will transform operational expertise and product insights into reliable AI systems ready for production.
-This is a hybrid role based in Cologne (Rheinauhafen), requiring 3 days in-office and 2 days remote (Tuesday and Thursday), reporting directly to the CTO.\n\n### Responsibilities\n**Design & Build AI Agents**\n- Design agent reasoning loops, prompts, and safety constraints.\n- Build multi-step tool-using agents (logs, metrics, traces, k8s, Git, CI/CD, cloud APIs).\n- Implement autonomy flows: investigation → analysis → mitigation → validation.\n\n**Ship Product Features**\n- Work with product and engineering to build AI-backed features that solve real customer problems.\n- Translate complex SRE workflows into intuitive user experiences powered by AI.\n- Own features end-to-end (design → prototype → implementation → rollout).\n\n**Integrate with Observability & Ops Tooling**\n- Connect LLM agents to Grafana, Prometheus, Kubernetes, GitHub, CI/CD, cloud services, etc.\n- Design safe tool schemas and APIs for autonomous execution.\n\n**Ensure Reliability, Safety & Determinism**\n- Build guardrails for safe, reversible mitigations.\n- Validate model output with structured schemas (e.g., Zod, JSON schema).\n- Establish evaluation suites, test harnesses, and monitoring for agent performance.\n\n**Collaborate Across Teams**\n- Work with SREs to encode operational expertise into agents.\n- Partner with Product to shape requirements and roadmap decisions.\n- Influence ilert’s broader AI strategy.\n\n### Qualifications\n**Must-Have Skills**\n- Experience building AI-powered applications with LLMs (OpenAI, Anthropic, etc.)\n- Strong prompt engineering & agent design skills.\n- Experience implementing multi-step tool-use flows.\n- Solid software engineering fundamentals (preferably Rust).\n- Experience integrating with APIs, backend services, or automations.\n- Ability to reason about reliability, safety, and controlled automation.\n- Product mindset: able to turn ambiguous problems into shippable solutions.\n\n**Nice-to-Have Skills**\n- Background in SRE, DevOps, or incident response.\n- Experience with observability tools (Grafana, Prometheus, Elastic, Datadog, New Relic).\n- Hands-on Kubernetes knowledge.\n- Experience with production agent frameworks (ReAct, LangChain, LangGraph, custom state machines).\n\n**Soft Skills**\n- You love building real products, not demos.\n- Strong communication & critical thinking.\n- Comfortable working with high autonomy and ownership.\n- Passion for reliability, automation, and removing toil.\n\n### Author's Take\nThis is a truly pioneering opportunity for a Senior AI Product Engineer who wants to be at the forefront of autonomous incident response.
+This is a hybrid role based in Cologne (Rheinauhafen), requiring 3 days in-office and 2 days remote (Tuesday and Thursday), reporting directly to the CTO.

+### Responsibilities
+**Design & Build AI Agents**
+- Design agent reasoning loops, prompts, and safety constraints.
+- Build multi-step tool-using agents (logs, metrics, traces, k8s, Git, CI/CD, cloud APIs).
+- Implement autonomy flows: investigation → analysis → mitigation → validation.

+**Ship Product Features**
+- Work with product and engineering to build AI-backed features that solve real customer problems.
+- Translate complex SRE workflows into intuitive user experiences powered by AI.
+- Own features end-to-end (design → prototype → implementation → rollout).

+**Integrate with Observability & Ops Tooling**
+- Connect LLM agents to Grafana, Prometheus, Kubernetes, GitHub, CI/CD, cloud services, etc.
+- Design safe tool schemas and APIs for autonomous execution.

+**Ensure Reliability, Safety & Determinism**
+- Build guardrails for safe, reversible mitigations.
+- Validate model output with structured schemas (e.g., Zod, JSON schema).
+- Establish evaluation suites, test harnesses, and monitoring for agent performance.

+**Collaborate Across Teams**
+- Work with SREs to encode operational expertise into agents.
+- Partner with Product to shape requirements and roadmap decisions.
+- Influence ilert’s broader AI strategy.

+### Qualifications
+**Must-Have Skills**
+- Experience building AI-powered applications with LLMs (OpenAI, Anthropic, etc.)
+- Strong prompt engineering & agent design skills.
+- Experience implementing multi-step tool-use flows.
+- Solid software engineering fundamentals (preferably Rust).
+- Experience integrating with APIs, backend services, or automations.
+- Ability to reason about reliability, safety, and controlled automation.
+- Product mindset: able to turn ambiguous problems into shippable solutions.

+**Nice-to-Have Skills**
+- Background in SRE, DevOps, or incident response.
+- Experience with observability tools (Grafana, Prometheus, Elastic, Datadog, New Relic).
+- Hands-on Kubernetes knowledge.
+- Experience with production agent frameworks (ReAct, LangChain, LangGraph, custom state machines).

+**Soft Skills**
+- You love building real products, not demos.
+- Strong communication & critical thinking.
+- Comfortable working with high autonomy and ownership.
+- Passion for reliability, automation, and removing toil.

+### Author's Take
+This is a truly pioneering opportunity for a Senior AI Product Engineer who wants to be at the forefront of autonomous incident response.
 As the first in this role, you'll have immense ownership and impact, shaping ilert's entire AI strategy from the ground up.
 The company emphasizes a product-centric culture, high autonomy, and a commitment to focused work (no unnecessary meetings!), all within a supportive, senior team.
 If you're passionate about building robust, real-world AI systems that solve critical problems for DevOps and SRE teams, and thrive in a hybrid, fast-paced environment, this role offers a unique chance to build one of the first truly autonomous SRE agents in the industry.
 Candidates are encouraged to include one link (GitHub, repo, notebook, or demo) showcasing their experience with AI-powered or agentic systems.